The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Each Just Food for Dogs recipe has unique benefits since each contains different ingredients.
 As a result, some meals are higher in protein, which benefits underweight, active, or working dogs.
 Other recipes are ideal for dogs who need a low-calorie, low-fat diet.
 There are also gluten-free and grain-free recipes, as well as options for dogs with food sensitivities.

-If you’re not sure which one of their many choices to pick, try subscribing to the sampler, which includes all of the fresh options.
+If you’re not sure which one of their many choices to pick, try subscribing to the sampler, which includes several recipes.
 They also offer limited-time fresh meals like a vegetarian option, Shepherd’s Pie, and All-Day Breakfast, which roll on and off the options list.

 First five ingredients: